Maece97/EDPOA/README.md

     - Discussed the system structure and its fit with the course
     - Wrote the documentation for the Transaction Preprocessing topology and his reflections
     - Reviewed the documentation and the ADRs
-    - Finalsed documentation
+    - Finalised documentation
   - Kristófer:
     - Collected topics and concepts relevant to our project which need to be considered and might need an ADR
     - Discussed the system structure and its fit with the course
     - Wrote the documentation for the Fraud Preprocessing topology and his reflections
-    - Finalsed documentation
+    - Finalised documentation

 - Implementation:
   - Marcel: